 How to Store Pancakes

-These healthy homemade oatmeal banana pancakes store really well in the fridge for up to 4 days.
+These healthy homemade oatmeal banana pancakes store well in the fridge for up to 4 days.
 I reheat my pancakes using a microwave for 30 seconds to 45 seconds.

 Best Way to Eat